RhyG/arena-game/README.md

 * All enemies accessible, just not displayed
 * When choosing enemy only a single letter required
 * Better refine the enemy stats so progression and difficulty scales better
 * Better improve classes and method oranisation.
-Currently most methods exist in player class as the player is the one calling them, could be improved to be more DRY.
+Currently most methods exist in player class as the player is the one calling them, with more time could be improved to be more DRY.
+* Remove any global variables

 # Future of The Arena